 Cache keys for artifacts are generated from the inputs of the build process for the purpose of reusing artifacts in a well-defined, predictable way.

-Cache keys are SHA256 hash values generated from a UTF-8 JSON document that includes:
+Cache keys are SHA256 hash values generated from a pickled Python dict that includes:

 Element configuration (details depend on element kind,